Connect with Admissions

 Meet the Director

-Lauren Terbush has served as director of JD admissions at the UConn School of Law for three years and has more than seven years’ experience in law school admissions.
+Lauren Terbush has served as director of JD admissions at the UConn School of Law for five years and has ten years’ experience in law school admissions.
 She is happy to meet with any applicant or prospective student who has questions about their candidacy, the admissions process and policies, the JD program or the law school community.
 She is a proud first-generation college and law school graduate who specializes in providing tailored advice regardless of where potential students are in their law school admission journeys.

 To connect with other members of the admissions team, please use the contact information below: